Papers Reporting Yet Another Laser Crystal

 The quality of papers is a different matter, however.
 Indeed, experts (including referees) are tired of being flooded with papers of doubtful quality.
 In the context of laser crystals, the following problems are frequently encountered:

 - Incomplete data.
 It doesn't help to advertise crystal materials before their essential properties are known.
 We understand that researchers need to publish.
-But does it really help (even the author) to publish more or less useful announcements, saying e.g. that the novel crystal Yb:XYZ does indeed exhibit lasing, without knowing cross sections, upper-state lifetime, quantum efficiency, etc.?
+But does it really help (even the author) to publish just slightly useful announcements, saying e.g. that the novel crystal Yb:XYZ does indeed exhibit lasing, without knowing cross-sections, upper-state lifetime, quantum efficiency, etc.?